What Does Passing Mean In Terms Of Race

 Passing in Digital Spaces

 The internet and social media have created new avenues for passing.
-Individuals can create online personas that do not accurately reflect their racial identity, allowing them to navigate online spaces with greater freedom or access opportunities that might otherwise be unavailable.
+Individuals can create online personas that do not accurately reflect their racial identity, allowing them to manage online spaces with greater freedom or access opportunities that might otherwise be unavailable.

 Discussions on Privilege and Identity